loretanr/dp-gbdt/README.md

   - Have to do some profiling, think about data movement, cacheing, etc.
   - Not planning to use threading (because it's not useful for my thesis, as it should run in an enclave)
   - so far it's compilied with -O0
-  - still much faster than the python code
+  - still much faster than the python code (with just -O3 it's gotta be like 20x)

 ## Requirements